 • Urinary Microalbumin – measures the amount of albumin, a protein that circulates the blood and is filtered through the kidneys.
 When the kidneys are damaged, their filtering ability is impaired, leading to albumin in the urine.
 This is called microalbumin and it is usually a complication of diabetes but also linked with other conditions such as high blood pressure and heart failure.

-Using the results from your annual wellness exam is probably the most effective method of preventing or controlling cardiovascular disease.
-This is because the wellness exam provides more than just a set of diagnoses; it is actually a launching pad from which you and your MDVIP-affiliated physician can use to develop a personalized wellness plan to help you live a healthier life and prevent/control a host of diseases, including cardiovascular.
+Using the results from your annual wellness appointment is probably the most effective method of preventing or controlling cardiovascular disease.
+This is because the wellness program provides more than just a set of diagnoses; it is actually a launching pad from which you and your MDVIP-affiliated physician can use to develop a personalized wellness plan to help you live a healthier life and prevent/control a host of diseases, including cardiovascular.
 Click here to continue reading about the recent American Heart Disease/American College of Cardiology heart disease prevention guidelines »